-It’s no secret that food hygiene is a problem for anyone travelling anywhere.
+It’s no secret that food hygiene and food poisoning is a problem for anyone travelling anywhere.
 So if you’re an expat who has committed to a prolonged stay in a strange and foreign land, it’s almost impossible to avoid this issue unless you’re completely unadventurous in your eating habits.

 In western countries there is often a certain squeamishness about food.
 Shoppers stay away from anything which reminds them too much of the brutal nature of meat – things like heads, tails, feet and innards tend not to be put on general sale at the supermarket.
 Save for the odd specialist outlet, chicken feet for example are something you are very unlikely to see at your local supermarket in the average western city.
 But in Asia, there is something of a nose-to-tail eating tradition in many countries where no part of the animal goes wasted.
 Therefore, it’s common to see parts of an animal which may make a westerner feel uncomfortable.
 In many cases the animal itself may be displayed hanging skinned in the open for curing purposes, in front of diners.
 Whilst this may be for reasons of a lack of space in the restaurant, it is also done to assure local frequenters of the establishment that the meat is fresh.
 Indeed, in some cases, the animal may be still alive and slaughtered in front of those about to eat it.
 This is common with fish, where diners select the specimen which looks most appealing, before it appears a little later, prepared to be eaten.

 Effects of eating habits in China

 But with this different attitude to animal slaughter brings hygiene concerns into the mind for some.
 And when the familiarity with uncooked parts of the animal comes into play, different eating styles become plausible – one such example is hotpot, a dish where diners throw prepared cuts of meat and vegetables into a large pot of heated watery soup to cook for themselves.